VladGiurgiu0/fibercode3D/README.md

 These codes have been developed in collaboration with Marco de Paoli and Mobin Alipour.

-For an example of use of this code see: https://doi.org/10.48550/arXiv.2406.12462
+Example input data can be found at: https://owncloud.tuwien.ac.at/index.php/s/pA4J51aZE1WBCQ3 For an example of use of this code see: https://doi.org/10.48550/arXiv.2406.12462

 Procedure: